-Success is increased in the IVF procedure if more than one embryo is replaced in the uterus.
+Success is increased in the in-vitro fertilization (IVF) procedure if more than one embryo is replaced in the uterus.
 We would ideally like to replace three or four embryos to provide the best chance to become pregnant with one baby.

 Medications typically used for ovulation induction:

-The birth control pill is the first drug that is taken.
+The birth control pill is the first drug taken.
 It is used to suppress ovulation and synchronize donor and recipient cycles.
 The birth control pill is generally taken for three weeks.

 FSH is the fertility medication used to stimulate the ovaries to produce eggs.
 It contains pure hormones identical to those you make on your own.
 FSH is given by intramuscular injections and will be taken for approximately 10 days.
 We will retrieve the eggs before you would have ovulated them naturally.

 Major side effects of the medications are rare.
 A side effect of FSH is hyperstimulation of the ovaries (when many eggs are produced).
 This can cause some abdominal discomfort and bloating, but less than 1% of women will have a severe case of hyperstimulation.
-We will monitor you closely so those potential side effects can be avoided.
+We will monitor you closely to avoid potential side effects.

 You will be monitored to confirm egg development by ultrasound examination and blood tests.
 The development of follicles (fluid-filled sacs) can be measured by ultrasound.
 Blood tests will give a measurement of how well the eggs are developing.
 When conditions are optimal, hCG (human chorionic gonadotropin) will be given for final egg maturation.
 Your eggs will be retrieved approximately 34 to 36 hours later.